elephantscale/elastic-labs/ml/bert/README.md

 web_1            |  * Running on http://0.0.0.0:5000/ (Press CTRL+C to quit)
 ```

 You just need to let this one run.

+If you are done, or need to restart, then hit control-c

 Open up a new ssh window to the same machine, as we have some more steps..